anantakhanal/blog/README.md

 My second project  on django !

-A simple blog app with user registration form !!
+A simple blog app with user contact form registration !!